mwcremer/dnd-bx/combined.md

 - ***Climb Sheer Surfaces:*** Thieves are adept at scaling sheer surfaces, including walls or steep cliffs.
 A skill roll is required for each 100 feet to be climbed.
 If the roll fails, the thief falls a distance equal to half the attempted distance, taking 1d6 points of damage per 10 feet.
 - ***Find or Remove Traps:*** A thief may only try one time to find or remove a trap in an area.
 Note that these are separate skills, for a thief must find a trap before he or she can remove it!
 - ***Hear Noise:*** Thieves can attempt to listen for noises in a cave or hallway, at a door, or in other locations, but the thief must be quiet and in a quiet environment.
-Unlike the other thief abilities, this ability is rolled using 1d6.
+Unlike the other thief abilities, this ability is rolled [by the referee] using 1d6.
 - ***Hide in Shadows:*** A thief will always think he or she is successful in this skill and will not know otherwise until others react to his or her presence.
 A thief must remain motionless when hiding.
 - ***Move Silently:*** When successful, others will not hear the movements of a thief.
 However, the thief always thinks he or she is moving silently and will only know otherwise by others' reaction.
 - ***Pick Locks:*** A thief is skilled in picking locks, but needs thieves' tools to do so (see [***Equipment***](#equipment)).
 He or she can only try to pick a lock one time and, if the roll fails, may not try the same lock again before gaining an experience level.